davidski/vulnpryer-aws-orchestration/README.md

          python deploy_vulnpryer.py

-6. Log into AWS as the IAM user owner to the AWS Data Pipeline console on the specified region.
+6. Log into the AWS Data Pipeline console as the IAM user that owns the pipeline, in the specified region.

 7. Activate to run the pipeline.